Coordinated Universal Time: Future

 As the Earth's rotation continues to slow, positive leap seconds will be required more frequently.
 The long-term rate of change of LOD is approximately +1.7 ms per century.
-At the end of the 21st century, LOD will be roughly 86,400.004 s, requiring leap seconds every 250 days.
+At the end of the 21st century, LOD will be roughly 86,400.004 s, requiring a leap second about every 250 days.
 Over several centuries, the frequency of leap seconds will become problematic.
-A change in the trend of the UT1 – UTC values was seen beginning around June 2019 in which instead of slowing down (with leap seconds to keep the difference between UT1 and UTC less than 0.9 seconds) the Earth's rotation has sped up, causing this difference to increase.
+A change in the trend of the UT1 − UTC values was seen beginning around June 2019 in which instead of slowing down (with leap seconds to keep the difference between UT1 and UTC less than 0.9 seconds) the Earth's rotation has sped up, causing this difference to increase.
 If the trend continues, a negative leap second may be required, which has not been used before.
-This may not be needed until 2025.

 Some time in the 22nd century, two leap seconds will be required every year.
 The current practice of only allowing leap seconds in June and December will be insufficient to maintain a difference of less than 1 second, and it might be decided to introduce leap seconds in March and September.
 In the 25th century, four leap seconds are projected to be required every year, so the current quarterly options would be insufficient.

 In April 2001, Rob Seaman of the National Optical Astronomy Observatory proposed that leap seconds be allowed to be added monthly rather than twice yearly.